lfcj/EssentialFeed/README.md

 -   Creating explicit and straightforward test contexts
     -   Try that tests only have one assertion.
 Break it all down into as many tests as needed to achieve this.

+#### 26. Core Data Overview, Implementation, Concurrency Model, Trade-offs, Modeling & Testing Techniques, and Implementing Reusable Protocol Specs ✅

+-   Core Data overview, implementation, concurrency model, trade-offs, modeling, and testing techniques
+    -   Core Data is a persistence solution framework developed and maintained by Apple.
+    -   An advantage is that it abstracts the details of mapping objects to a store, so interacting with the database directly is not needed.
+    -   It offers a manager that allows rollbacks and tracking changes.
+    -   Advantages:
+        -   It implements efficient caching strategies and storage.
+        -   The model relationships.
+        -   Lightweight migrations
+        -   Offers different ways so to deal with concurrency.
+        -   It is possible to undo/rollback.
+        -   Not needed to deal with databases directly.
+    -   Disadvantages:
+        -   It has a steep  learning curve.
+        -   The architecture is comples.
+        -   The backing stores are plain-text (e.g.: XML or SQLite).
+That means that there is not a an easy way to encrypt the data _yet_.
+Data-Production (Face|Touch-ID or password are the only security measure right now).

+    > Core Data has a straightforward concurrency model: the managed object context and its managed objects must be accessed only from the context's queue.
+Everything below the context – i.e. the persistent store coordinator, the persistent store, and SQLite – is thread-safe and can be shared between multiple contexts.– Florian Kugler.

+    -   `NSManagedObjectContext.perform` uses its own thread to execute blocks.
+This is very important not to cause concurrency issues.
+Its closure is executed asynchronously.
+The synchronous method is `performAndWait`.
+In this case the block is still executed in its own thread, but the method does not return until the block is returned.
+    -   If the dataset is small, it is possible to load it to memory completely to operate on it.
+It is possible using `fetchBatchSize: 0` and `returnsObjectsAsFaults: false`.

+-   Implementing reusable protocol specs

+    > A lot of the downside of frameworks can be avoided by applying them selectively to solve difficult problems without looking for a one-size-fits-all solution – Eric Evans.

+    -   Using the file URL `/dev/null` for persistent store makes that the Core Data stack does not save SQLite artifacts to disk, so the work happens in memory.
+This is faster when running tests and helps avoid side effects.
+    -   If side effects are needed for testing, use an _in-memory store_.
+Just name the `dev/null` store like this:
+    ```
+    let storeURL = URL(fileURLWithPath: "/dev/null").appendingPathComponent("a name")
+    ```

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods